 By 1911 John was not only working for Richard Taylor again, he was also living alongside him as a “farm servant (domestic)” at Sidney House.
 It seems likely however that the following year, it was “all change” again.
 Sidney House Farm at Kinnersley – described as a house with 7 bedrooms, beer and wine cellars, and six cottages (known as Sidney Cottages) with 353 acres of land, was Lot 190 of the Lilleshall Estate sale of 1912.

 Richard Taylor and his wife Martha may have moved to Wellington after this; Richard died there, at Spring Hill House, on 29 February 1924.
-It appears that John may have followed his employer to Wellington – John Atcherley, a farm labourer of “118 off Wrekin Road, Wellington” died at 18½ Holyhead Road in that town on 22 March 1927.
+It appears that John may have followed his employer to Wellington.
+John Atcherley, a farm labourer of “118 off Wrekin Road, Wellington” died at 18½ Holyhead Road in that town (in reality, the Union Workhouse at 181-2 Holyhead Road) on 22 March 1927.

 Extract from GRO death register entry for John Atcherley.
 Larger version at Flickr.